-- 11.17.1 Purpose.
+11.17.1 Purpose.
 The parties agree that Teachers at the elementary level are in need of additional time to engage in extended Teacher-directed professional planning.
 The District desires to support the identification of such time by providing resources to each elementary building on a per staff member basis.
 Money for each elementary building will be provided, based on 3.5 days of planning time per FTE per building, as defined in Section 2.1 of the Collective Bargaining Agreement, multiplied by the daily cost of a substitute for the school year affected.
 It is agreed that Teachers in collaboration with the principal should determine how and where extended professional planning time will be addressed within the resources provided by the Board.
 It is permissible to use an off-site location for the extended professional planning time.
-Attention should be given to the reasonable expectations of the community regarding the continuity of the educational process for all children. - 11.17.2 Relation to Individual Teacher-Directed Planning Time.
-This fund and the planning time contemplated are in addition to, and are separate and apart from, the time provided in Section 11.19.2, which sets minimum standards for individual teacher-directed planning time.
-To the extent possible, elementary professional planning time should be in blocks not less than thirty (30) minutes in length. - 11.17.3 Process.
-Building staffs, including the principal, are expected to utilize joint processes for reaching building level understandings on the utilization of these funds.
-These processes are anticipated to be the same as those in Section 11.19.4.
-A collaborative-shared decision is valued so highly that a jointly agreed on plan must be filed with the Assistant Superintendent of Human Resources to trigger release of the funds.
+Attention should be given to the reasonable expectations of the community regarding the continuity of the educational process for all children.